-- The student must maintain an institutional GPA of at least 2.0. - The student must successfully complete 67% of all Athens State coursework attempted.
-All grades of "W", "I", and "F" count as unsuccessful completions.
-When unsuccessful completions exceed 33% of all coursework attempted, financial aid will be suspended. - The student must complete the requirements for the first bachelor's degree within 150% of the usual time frame for degree completion.
-Athens State generally requires completion of 124 semester hours to earn a first undergraduate degree.
-Therefore, financial aid will be available for no more than 186 semester hours of credit. - Students seeking an additional degree must complete the requirements within 130% of the time frame for the degree.
-An advisor's plan of study is required to be on file in the Financial Aid Office for all students pursuing an additional degree.
-The student must follow this plan.
-Therefore, if the plan of study calls for an additional 66 hours of study, financial aid will be available for no more than 86 semester hours of credit beyond the first degree.
-The additional undergraduate degree must be one in which Athens State will award an additional degree.
-This may not be an additional major or minor, but must be for a new degree program.
-For example, if the student has a B.S. degree, the additional degree must be for a B.A. or B.S.Ed. to be eligible for additional financial aid.
-The student must maintain a 2.0 on all coursework beyond the most recent bachelor's degree. - Students seeking a state required teaching certification or certificate program must complete the requirements within 130% of the time frame for the certification.
-An advisor's plan of study is required to be on file in the Office of Student Financial Aid for all students pursuing course work toward a certification.
-The student must follow this plan.
-Therefore, if the plan of study calls for an additional 24 hours of study, financial aid will be available for no more than 31 hours of credit.
-The student must maintain a 2.0 on all coursework beyond the most recent bachelor's degree.
+- 1. Undergraduates must maintain a cumulative 2.00 GPA of all undergraduate coursework. - 2.
+All students must successfully complete 67% of all coursework attempted.
+All W's, I's, F's, repeated coursework and audited coursework count as unsuccessful completions.
+See the Impact of Withdrawal on Financial Aid page for additional details. - 3.
+Students must complete their first bachelor degree's requirements within 150% of the usual time frame for degree completion.
+Athens State University generally requires 124 semester hours to earn a first undergraduate degree. - If you are seeking a second degree, you must complete the requirements within 130% of the time frame for the degree.
+An advisor's plan of study is required to be on file in Financial Aid for all students pursuing an additional degree.
+You must follow this plan.
+Example: if the plan of study calls for an additional 66 hours of study, financial aid will be available for no more than 86 semester hours of credit beyond the first degree.
+The additional undergraduate degree must be one in which Athens State University will award an additional degree.
+You must maintain a 2.00 on all course work and complete 67% of all coursework attempted.
+If you do not follow your degree plan or you exceed 130% of the second degree, financial aid will be placed on Maximum Timeframe Suspension (MAX.)
+No further aid will be available. - If you are seeking a state required teaching certification or certificate program you must complete the requirements within 130% of the time frame for the certification.
+An advisor's plan of study is required to be on file in Financial Aid for all students pursuing course work toward a certification.
+You must follow this plan.
+Example: if the plan of study calls for an additional 24 hours of study, financial aid will be available for no more than 31 hours of credit.
+You must maintain a 2.00 on all course work and must complete at least 67% of all courses attempted.
+If you do not follow your degree plan or you exceed 130% of the state required teaching certification or certificate program, your financial aid will be placed on Maximum Timeframe Suspension (MAX.)
+No further aid will be available.